-Inception Report -- to be submitted by July 24, 2015:
+Inception Report -- to be submitted by August 10, 2017:

-Before coming to Japan, only accepted candidates are required to prepare an Inception Report (detailed information is provided in the ANNEX II "Inception Report") and a Preparatory Program Report (detailed information in provided in the ANNEX III "Preparatory Program Report.")
+Before coming to Japan, only accepted candidates are required to prepare an Inception Report (detailed information is provided in the ANNEX II "Inception Report").

 6. Conditions for Attendance:

 - (1) to strictly adhere to the program schedule. - (2) not to change the program topics. - (3) not to extend the period of stay in Japan. - (4) not to be accompanied by family members during the program. - (5) to return to home countries at the end of the program in accordance with the travel schedule designated by JICA. - (6) to refrain from engaging in any political activities, or any form of employment for profit or gain.